martinthomson/escape-report/draft-thomson-escape-report.md

 In particular, book publication specialists represented that books don't have the same requirements for timeliness or currency as web pages.
-For instance, Dave Cramer's submissio­­n {{CRAMER}} observed that Moby Dick was published over 61,000 days ago, which is considerably longer than the proposed limit of 7 days for Signed Exchanges.
+For instance, Dave Cramer's submission {{CRAMER}} observed that Moby Dick was published over 61,000 days ago, which is considerably longer than the proposed limit of 7 days for Signed Exchanges.
 The limited length of time that a Web Package can be considered valid was discussed at some length.